 “We are closely reviewing the proposed rule in more detail.
 We are pleased that CMS preserved important advances in these regulations such as those addressing infection control and prevention and resident rights.
 At the same time, CMS has recognized the need to eliminate regulations that result in unnecessary paperwork.
 Many of the changes in today’s proposed rule will allow caregivers to devote more time to resident care instead of completing paperwork that does not help keep residents safe and healthy.

-“Importantly, CMS has delayed implementation of some Phase 3 requirements for one year, including components of the Quality Assurance and Performance Improvement (QAPI) requirements and portions of the Compliance and Ethics Program requirements.
+“Importantly, CMS has proposed delaying implementation of some Phase 3 requirements for one year from when this rule is finalized.
+This would include components of the Quality Assurance and Performance Improvement (QAPI) requirements and the Compliance and Ethics Program requirements.
+However, there is no delay until the rule is finalized.

 “Nursing homes are already providing quality care each day.
 CMS measures show improvement on 18 of 24 key areas.
 Unnecessary use of antipsychotic medications is declining.
 More people are returning home after successful rehabilitation.